kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-selous-game-reserve.md

     camp: "N/A"
   image:
     alt: Selous Game Reserve
-    url: "./img/uploads/cultural-heritage-bango-kibokoland-adventures.jpg"
+    url: "./img/uploads/trakking-down-the-giants-kibokolandadventures.jpg"

 image_corousel:
-  - image: "./img/uploads/cultural-heritage-culture-inside-chamber-kibokoland-adventures.jpg"
-  - image: "./img/uploads/cultural-heritage-culture-building-kibokoland-adventures.jpg"
-  - image: "./img/uploads/cultural-heritage-culture-building-kibokoland-adventures.jpg"
-  - image: "./img/uploads/cultural-heritage-bango-kibokoland-adventures.jpg"
+  - image: "./img/uploads/trakking-down-the-giants-kibokolandadventures.jpg"
 overview:

   intro:
-    - paragraph: "Selous national park is located in the southern part of Tanzania.
+    - paragraph: "Selous Game Reserve is located in the southern part of Tanzania.
 Its Africa’s largest game reserve.
 The beauty of the park matches with its quality due to activities done in the park like boating walking and flying camps with standard game driving.
 It’s best for family safaris and honeymooners holiday. "

     - paragraph: "The park is visited by large number of visitors just of how it’s beautified.
 In the Northern section it has a channel of water passing like lagoons that run off Rufiji River.
 And these help the animals during dry season and wet season.
 Other rivers and lakes found are also used to save the life of wild animals in the park."